-24. Where the Authority becomes aware of any accident, dangerous occurrence or occupational disease in a workplace, the Authority may direct an inspector to investigate the circumstances of that accident, dangerous occurrence or occupational disease.
-[S 56/2018]
+24. Where the Commissioner becomes aware of any accident, dangerous occurrence or occupational disease in a workplace, he may direct an inspector to investigate the circumstances of that accident, dangerous occurrence or occupational disease.

 Alteration or addition to machinery, equipment etc.